MicrosoftDocs/azure-docs/articles/virtual-machines/linux/find-unattached-nics.md

 ## Find and delete unattached NICs

-The following script shows you how to find unattached NICs by using the *macAddress* property.
-It loops through all the NICs in a subscription and checks if the *macAddress* property is null to find unattached NICs. *macAddress* property stores the MAC address of the interface when it's attached to a VM.
+The following script shows you how to find unattached NICs by using the *virtualMachine* property.
+It loops through all the NICs in a subscription and checks if the *virtualMachine* property is null to find unattached NICs. *virtualMachine* property stores the MAC address of the interface when it's attached to a VM.

 We highly recommend you to first run the script by setting the *deleteUnattachedNics* variable to 0 to view all the unattached NICs.
 After reviewing the unattached NICs, run the script by setting *deleteUnattachedNics* to 1 to delete all the unattached NICs.